 \begin{propo}[Numerical invariants of the singular locus] Let $Z_a=\Sing(\mathscr{F}_a)$ the singular scheme, then for $a\geq 1$ we have: \begin{enumerate} \item $\deg(Z_a)=4a^3+39a^2+113a+92.$ \\ \item $p_a(Z_a)=9a^4+107a^3+\dfrac{847}{2}a^2+\dfrac{1261}{2}a+260.$ \end{enumerate} \end{propo}

 \begin{propo} The singular scheme $Z_a=\Sing(\mathscr{F}_a)$ is smooth and connected. \end{propo}

-\begin{proof} Theorem \ref{Bertini1} says us that $Z_a$ is smooth, so it is enough to show that $Z_a$ is connected.
+\begin{proof} Theorem \ref{Bertini1} tells us that $Z_a$ is smooth, so it suffices to show that $Z_a$ is connected.
 In fact, since $Z_a$ has pure expected codimension $3$ then the ideal sheaf admits the Eagon-Northcott resolution (\ref{ENR}).
-Consider this complex associated to the morphism $\varphi^\vee:T\mathbb{P}^4\rightarrow E(a+2)$:
+Consider this complex associated with the morphism $\varphi^\vee:T\mathbb{P}^4\rightarrow E(a+2)$:

 breaking into short exact sequences and passing to cohomology

 and

 where $K=\Ker \alpha$.
 From exact sequence (\ref{seqc1}) passing to cohomology